 These bones evenly take the weight absorption and prevent injury.
 They are less likely to experience injury when weight is evenly distributed across the back and chest.
 If the weight is too high in one area, it can cause injury and strain.
 This makes hiking uncomfortable and painful.
 It will also make the person carrying it prone to injury over time.

 Select a hip band that is wide for the best support and so that it doesn’t cut into the flesh.

 This area also serves a dual purpose because many carriers have additional storage pockets in this area for items that you quickly need access to.

-A beneficial feature are straps that allow for air flow.
+A beneficial feature is straps that allow for airflow.
 When you are on a longer hike, you don’t want to experience any overheating.
-Proper ventilation is essential in maintaining good health while on a trip.
+Proper ventilation is essential for maintaining good health while on a trip.

 The back should also have proper airflow as well.
 If it doesn’t, your back will be hot, sweaty, and uncomfortable.
 You will lose moisture more quickly due to perspiration and have to hydrate more.

 There must be a secure harness for the child, and the best types come with a five-point harness.
 While some parents may find this excessive (after all, what could possibly happen on a hike?), there is a potential for the person carrying the child to fall.
 Additionally, children are squirmy.
 If they are not properly secured, they can fall out, and injury can occur.

 The cockpit area is defined as the space around the child in the carrier.
 It should contain a high back and deep sides.
 There should also be a cushioned pad located in the front, making it comfortable for a child to fall asleep.

 This is a detriment when it comes to lightweight carriers as it is an area that they sacrifice to be lighter.
 Children usually sit up higher in the seats and are in awkward positions if they nap.

 If you are hiking for any length of time, it is good to invest in sun and rain protection.
 Hiking for even short durations can expose your baby to harmful UV rays and can burn their delicate skin.